raspberrypilearning/zombie-apocalypse-map/en/step_3.md

 ## Create a web page to display the map

 + You will display your zombie map on a web page.
-Create and save a web page called `index.html`
+Create and save a web page called `index.html`.
+You will need to use a text editor on your computer to do this rather than using an online HTML editor.

 [[[generic-html-create-and-save]]]

++ Make sure you have the `index.html` file open in both your text editor and your internet browser.
+When you make changes to the code in the text editor, save the file and then refresh the internet browser to see your changes.

-+ Go back to your index.html file and find the <head> tag in your code.
-Position your cursor on the line after this tag and add the following code:
++ In the text editor, find the `<head>` tag in your code.
+On the line after this tag, add the following code:

 ```html
 <style>